TBD54566975/web5-rs/crates/keys/README.md

-# Crypto
+# keys

-`Crypto` is a library for cryptographic primitives in Rust, essential for Web5.
+`keys` is a library for cryptographic key primitives in Rust, essential for Web5.

 ## Build